rmco3/aoh3launcher/README.md

 ![AOH3Launcher_1 2 settings](https://github.com/user-attachments/assets/e6957c80-db7c-45df-a222-eda562cbe495)
 ![AOH3Launcher_1 2 about](https://github.com/user-attachments/assets/7ed59cdd-df18-46d4-be5c-0fbd0cc87ede)

 These images are taken from the current date (i.e. "4.06.2025" date of this writing) AOH3 Launcher 1.2.
 It may change in the future.
+Currently only Turkish language is supported.
+New languages ​​may be added in the future, always keep the application updated for developments.

 --------------------------------------------------